 Whole Foods (3640 N Halsted), freshly prepared takeout meals and self-serve salads, at the Center on Halsted.

-Crew Bar and Grill (4804 N Broadway), gay sports bar and grill, fabulous weekend brunches with bloodies and bubbles, inexpensive all-American burgers, wraps/ sandwiches, soups and salads, inside or out on the sidewalk; daily drinks specials.
+Crew Bar and Grill (4804 N Broadway) - CLOSED (looking for a new home) - gay sports bar/ grill, weekend brunches with bloodies and bubbles, all-American burgers, wraps/ sandwiches, soups and salads.

 Hamburger Mary's (5400 N Clark), 11:30am-11pm gay diner burgers/sandwiches and entrees, weekend brunch 10:30am-3pm.
 Sports on TV, trivia games, gong shows, karaoke, cabaret and live soaps, theater productions, music acts and special events in Mary's Attic.